The River Nith

-Prices range from £10 to £45 per rod, per day.
-The Lower and Middle Castle Beats are restricted to 5 rods each, but can be booked for exclusive fishing by up to 5 rods.
+River Nith fishing Prices range from £15 to £65 per rod, per day.
+The Lower Castle Beat is restricted to 5 rods, but can be booked for exclusive fishing by up to 5 rods.
 The other beats have no restrictions on the number of rods.

-Anglers can retain one Sea Trout 3lb and under per day, per rod.
+Anglers can retain two Sea Trout 3lb and under per rod, per day.
 Please make sure that catch returns (including nil returns) are given to the Estate Office at the end of the fishing day.
 We strongly recommend the use of life jackets while fishing on the river.

 Between April and August (inclusive) children’s tickets are available at 50% of the adult price.
-Children must be aged 17 or under and must be accompanied by a responsible adult.
-Grayling ticket £10 per rod.
+Children (16 and under) must be accompanied by a responsible adult.

 Grayling ticket £15 per rod.
 Please note that Grayling fishing is only permitted on the River Nith and not the Scaur or any other tributary.
 Wading is permitted for grayling fishing.